extio-de/lm-lib/README.md

 - Properties marked "Yes" in the Required column must be present in every profile; missing required properties will cause runtime errors.
 - The `category` field is optional in profile files.
 When omitted, the category short name from the `ModelCategory` used to load the profile will be used instead.
 - The `prompts` property determines the prompt formatting strategy.
 For text completions, specify a strategy name (e.g., `llama3`, `gpt-oss`) or `no` for no formatting.
 For chat completions, use an empty string.
 - The `modelName` and `apiKey` properties are optional and can be empty for local model deployments.
+When `apiKey` is provided, it is sent as a Bearer token in the Authorization header.
 - Cost properties are used for statistics tracking and have no impact on API calls.
 They help you monitor expenses.
+- The `cost1MCachedInTokens` property defaults to `cost1MInTokens` if not specified, assuming the provider does not distinguish between cached and non-cached tokens.
+When the provider does support KV-cache pricing, cached tokens are typically charged at significantly lower rates (e.g., 10-20% of the regular input token cost).
+- The `cost1MReasoningOutTokens` property defaults to `0` if not specified, as most models don't charge separately for reasoning tokens.
 - Reasoning properties are only applicable to models that support separate reasoning output (like OpenAI's o1 series).

 ### Reasoning Models